 How can I find print sources for films screened at the HFA?

 Print sources are listed in the individual film and program descriptions on our website.
-Please contact the HFA’s Collections Manager, Mark Johnson, with any additional print source related inquiries.
+Please contact the Collections Manager with any additional print source related inquiries.

 Does the HFA charge loan fees?

 Unless the borrower is a International Federation of Film Archives (FIAF) member or affiliate, a standard loan fee will be charged.
-Fees are generally contingent on the format and running time of the film.
+Fees are generally contingent on the format and running time.

 How do I know if my institution meets the criteria to borrow films from the HFA?

-Venues that meet the HFA’s requirements for the professional care, handling, and projection of archival films are eligible to borrow films.
-More details can be found in the HFA’s Policies and Procedures.
+Venues that meet the HFA’s requirements for the professional care, handling and projection of archival films are eligible to borrow films.
+More details can be found in the HFA’s Policies and Procedures form.

 Are all of the films in the HFA’s collection available for loans?